markjacksonfishing/katacoda/sysdig-container-visibility/step5.md

 `sysdig -v -A -s 2048 "(proc.name=apache2 or proc.name=mysqld) and evt.type!=gettimeofday and evt.type!=switch and evt.type!=io_getevents and evt.type!=futex and evt.type!=clock_gettime and evt.type!=epoll_wait and evt.type!=getsockopt and evt.type!=wait4 and evt.type!=select and evt.type!=semop"`{{execute}}

-_Note: -s 2048 incrases the buffer size to capture all the information._
 _Note: -v makes output verbose, full content of buffers is printed on the screen._